deekayen/aidstoscoutmastership/manuscript/train_the_boy.md

 Mr. Casson, writing in the magazine *Teachers' World*, 25th December, 1928, thus describes that complicated work of understanding the Nature of the boy:—

-> "Judging from my own experience, I would say that boys have a world of their own - a world that they make for themselves; and neither the teacher nor the lessons are admitted to this world.
+> "Judging from my own experience, I would say that boys have a world of their own—a world that they make for themselves; and neither the teacher nor the lessons are admitted to this world.
 A boy's world has its own events and standards and code and gossip and public opinion.
 >
 > "In spite of teachers and parents, boys remain loyal to their own world.
 They obey their own code, although it is quite a different code to the one that is taught to them at home and in the schoolroom.
 They gladly suffer martyrdom at the hands of uncomprehending adults, rather than be false to their own code.
 >